vaanip1925/FCC-Tribute/README.md

 # FCC-Tribute
-This is tribute Page foe FCC
+This is tribute Page for FCC or Free Code Camp